four2-ai/samples/node-features/README.md

 Copy the Base URL and Api Key into the sample code at index.js

 > In this sample, we cache the access token.
-When exchanging an API Key for an Access Token, it is good practice to cache and re-use the token.
-Exchanging the token too many times will results in errors due to rate-limitations.
+When exchanging an API Key for an access token, it is good practice to cache and re-use the token.
+Exchanging the API Key too frequently will results in a rate-limit error.

 ## Running the sample

-When you run the sample, you should see a list of tracked users and their associated healthScore.
+When you run the sample, you should see a list of tracked users and their associated health score.

 ```sh
 node index.js